VicidominiLab/BrightEyes-FFS-GUI/Readme.md

 	from brighteyes_ffs.fcs_gui.read_ffs import read_ffs_file, read_g_from_ffs
 	g, tau, g_fit, tau_fit = read_g_from_ffs("myfile.ffs", read='active') # read the correlations and fits that were active at the moment of saving the session file
 	# Say the user has loaded 1 image, with two FCS files.
-The second FCS file contains three correlations, and the third correlation was fit four times
+The second FCS file contains three correlations, and the third correlation was fit four times, then you can load a specific correlation and fit as follows:
 	g, tau, g_fit, tau_fit = read_g_from_ffs("myfile.ffs", read=[0, 1, 2, 3]) # read the third fit for the second correlation curve for the first FCS file for the 0th image.
 	g = read_ffs_file("myfile.ffs", read='active', returnObj='G') # read the active correlation as an object